No Form Action Theory |

 In short, we can now say "A flower is a being of isolation".
 Note that the "is" in "A flower is a being of isolation" should not be confused with "being".
 This "is" is used as a kind of manifestation, as a form of expression.
 The relationship between them has been explained earlier.
 In fact, whether an entity is a spatial existence or a temporal existence, it is exposed at the dimensional point of "now", thus possessing an unfolding manifestation of existence, which is a present existence.
 This unifies spatial existence, temporal existence, and present existence.
 Although they are all essentially manifestations of no form, there are distinctions: spatial existence emphasizes the isolation and spatial position of entities; temporal existence emphasizes the change and temporal progression of entities; present existence emphasizes the immediacy and direct presentation of entities.
 These three types of existence together constitute a complete picture of "existence".

 Transparency is direct; things become beings through direct unfolded manifestation, without any intermediary or explanation.
 Freedom is indirect; cause always involves a before-and-after relationship, thus possessing indirectness.
 The appearance of things in the freedom of motive force is achieved through causes, indirectly becoming beings.
 Being is concealed; for being, indirectness is not enough.
-Although we can say that human is the basis for Socrates, only higher animals like humans have such advanced cognition; lower animals can only recognize freedom.
+Although we can say that human is the ground for Socrates, only higher animals like humans have such advanced cognition; lower animals can only recognize freedom.
 If humans didn't have rational thinking or conceptual thinking, we could only see and know individual concrete things and specific changes.
 No one would know the concept of "human".
-The basis for a thing's being is concealed; only through conceptual thinking can we remove this concealment and reveal the basis for a thing's being itself.
+The ground for a thing's being is concealed; only through conceptual thinking can we remove this concealment and reveal the ground for a thing's being itself.

 Due to the fact that viewing form from the perspective of no form gives us isolation, motive force, and manifestation, which correspond respectively to being, freedom, and transparency when viewing no form from the perspective of form, the three relationships embodied by no form actions (relationship of identity, relationship of isolation, and relationship of motive force) should also correspondingly exist between transparency, being, and freedom.
 Since no form integrated transformation itself is of motive force nature, the transformation from one to another means that the former is actually the cause of the latter.
 Using this point, let's examine whether being, freedom, and transparency can indeed constitute a no form integrated transformation.

 (2) Freedom transforming into being means that freedom becomes the cause of being.
-In other words, the cause of being is freedom, and freedom becomes the basis.
+In other words, the cause of being is freedom, and freedom becomes the ground.
 In this process, freedom becomes concealed and thus non-transparent.

 (4) Transparency transforming into being means that transparency as opening becomes the cause of being, and the cause ultimately traces back to freedom.

 (6) Transparency transforming into freedom means making transparency the cause of freedom, i.e., "transparency is the cause of freedom".
-Then, "the cause of freedom" becomes the basis of transparency.
-This basis ultimately traces back to being.
+Then, "the cause of freedom" becomes the ground of transparency.
+This ground ultimately traces back to being.
 However, doesn't freedom mean having no cause?
 It is its own cause, so how can we say "transparency is the cause of freedom"?
 This is because freedom, being, and transparency are all of no form, their essence is the same, so we can say this.
 It is also why they can transform into each other.

 This demonstrates that being, freedom, and transparency constitute a no form integrated transformation.
 Although these three concepts are often viewed as distinct in our everyday language and thinking, within the framework of no form action theory, they are interconnected, interdependent, and inseparable.
 In fact, if analyzed thoroughly, this is how they truly are.

 Regarding the mutual transformability of the three no form actions, we previously derived this result based on reasoning about the identity of no form actions.
 This was only an indirect way of obtaining this result, lacking intuitiveness.
 Since the three no form actions are produced by the combination of form and no form, being, freedom, and transparency correspond to these three no form actions, and this correspondence is symbiotic.
 From the perspective of the no form integrated transformation of being, freedom, and transparency, this transformation is much more intuitive.
-Motive force is the motive force of freedom that forms cause, isolation is the isolation of being that forms basis, and manifestation is the manifestation of transparency that forms opening.
-In the process of mutual transformation among the three concepts of being, freedom, and transparency, the related concepts of basis, cause, and opening are much easier for us to understand.
+Motive force is the motive force of freedom that forms cause, isolation is the isolation of being that forms ground, and manifestation is the manifestation of transparency that forms opening.
+In the process of mutual transformation among the three concepts of being, freedom, and transparency, the related concepts of ground, cause, and opening are much easier for us to understand.
 The transformation between being, freedom, and transparency is a very intuitive, smooth, and continuous transition of reasoning.
 Correspondingly, there is also an intuitive smooth transformation between the three no form actions.
 From this perspective, the path is becoming increasingly clear and transparent, we are walking on this path with increasing freedom, and the path is becoming wider and broader.

 The above derivation of the transformations between being, freedom, and transparency pertains to these three pure concepts.
 The being, freedom, and transparency possessed by concrete things are not pure.
 However, based on the no form integrated transformation relationship between being, freedom, and transparency, we can conclude that the being, freedom, and transparency possessed by concrete things also have a no form integrated transformation.
 This is because the being, freedom, and transparency of each concrete thing can be traced back to pure being, freedom, and transparency.
 Therefore, they can be related through pure being, freedom, and transparency.
 For example, in society, various transparent behavioral rules are established.
 These rules are transparent to everyone, known by all, but if people don't have freedom, and these rules rigidly dictate human behavior, then people won't become independently existing individuals.
 In other words, for these transparent rules to transform into something that allows people to become independently existing individuals, they must allow people to have freedom.
 Therefore, society's transparent rules, people's independent existence, and people's rights to freedom are all indispensable; they are integral and capable of no form integrated transformation.

-In fact, we can see basis, cause, and transparency in the three relationships of the three no form actions.
-Distinguishing three no forms from one thing indicates that this thing contains these three no forms, so these three no forms are the basis.
+In fact, we can see ground, cause, and transparency in the three relationships of the three no form actions.
+Distinguishing three no forms from one thing indicates that this thing contains these three no forms, so these three no forms are the ground.
 The ability of the three no forms to transform into each other indicates that they can be causes for each other.
-All three no forms are no form, identical to themselves, and this identity is direct (any unity that is not self-identical would need to seek a common basis further up, and thus would not be transparent or open), transparent and open.
+All three no forms are no form, identical to themselves, and this identity is direct (any unity that is not self-identical would need to seek a common ground further up, and thus would not be transparent or open), transparent and open.

 In previous sections, we discussed viewing form directly from the perspective of no form (note that this is direct, not through a limit approach): from the perspective of manifestation, viewing form directly is essence; from the perspective of motive force, viewing form directly is subject; from the perspective of isolation, viewing form directly is substance.
 This is viewing form directly after obtaining the three no forms.
 Let's analyze them further.
 Viewing form directly from the perspective of manifestation, form is presented directly, without any burden, in the original state of the thing's being, embodying the essential attributes of the thing.
 Manifestation is letting things present themselves in their most primitive and authentic state.
 Essence is precisely the most original and authentic attribute of things.
 When we say "to manifest (or reveal) the essence of things," we are viewing form directly from the perspective of manifestation.
 Viewing form directly from the perspective of motive force, form embodies the inner vitality of things, is the source of subjectivity for change and motive force generation in things, and is the subjective aspect of things.
-Viewing form directly from the perspective of isolation, form constitutes the basis for an entity's being as an independent individual, making it a clearly "distinguishable" substance.
+Viewing form directly from the perspective of isolation, form constitutes the ground for an entity's being as an independent individual, making it a clearly "distinguishable" substance.

 To gain knowledge of things: From the perspective of transparency, it is the unconcealed opening of intuitive essence, emphasizing direct perception of a thing's essence.
 From the perspective of freedom, it is finding the cause of the subject's generation, emphasizing understanding the motive force of a thing's change.
-From the perspective of being, it is finding the basis for the substance's independence, emphasizing exploration of the foundational being of things.
+From the perspective of being, it is finding the ground for the substance's independence, emphasizing exploration of the foundational being of things.

 We see the identity of transparency through intuition; the change of freedom through generation; and the independence of being through distinction.
 This corresponds precisely to the two characteristics of each of the three no forms.
 Regarding identity, we have previously discussed that no form is absolute identity.
 For identity in manifestation, since manifestation is the most direct, this directness is an immediate openness without concealment.
 Therefore, the action of manifestation directly opens up the identity of no form.
 This is why we can intuitively perceive identity.
 Thus, identity as no form also becomes a characteristic of the manifestation action when viewed from the perspective of isolation (as discussed in previous sections).
 Indeed, this is the case.
 The law of identity, A is A, which we are familiar with, is merely our intuitive understanding and doesn't say anything more.
 Therefore, the law of identity only speaks of "the identity of self with self."
 The absolute identity of no form includes both the identity of self with self and the indistinguishable identity within itself.
 This identity of self with self comes from the absolute identity of no form, and it is manifested in open transparency.
 This is what was previously described as "the identity of self with self is the manifestation of the intrinsic identity of no form."

-Identity in isolation is concealed; a thing necessarily requires another thing as its basis, and only when it reaches the highest isolated being does it achieve true, direct, absolute identity.
+Identity in isolation is concealed; a thing necessarily requires another thing as its ground, and only when it reaches the highest isolated being does it achieve true, direct, absolute identity.
 Identity in motive force is indirect; a thing necessarily requires another thing as its cause, and only when it reaches the highest freedom of motive force does it achieve true, direct, absolute identity.
 However, the indirectness in motive force has relative transparency compared to isolation.
-In isolation, the basis has a concealing relationship of containment, for example, if A is B, then B contains A. In motive force, the cause is not concealed; cause and effect are sequential without a concealing relationship of containment.
+In isolation, the ground has a concealing relationship of containment, for example, if A is B, then B contains A. In motive force, the cause is not concealed; cause and effect are sequential without a concealing relationship of containment.
 In manifestation, although a thing has direct identity, this is only the identity of self with self, not absolute identity.
 Only when it reaches the highest transparent manifestation does it achieve true, direct, absolute identity.
 Isolation (being), motive force (freedom), and manifestation (transparency) as the highest no forms are truly absolute identity.
 At this point, the explanation of identity reaches a new height.

 From the perspective of form, we can only obtain three classifications: directness, indirectness, and concealedness.
 This is the most intuitive classification.
 Based on their correspondence with isolation, motive force, and manifestation as discussed above, we can more intuitively say that viewing form from no form in a limit approach yields only three no form actions: isolation, motive force, and manifestation.
 This provides an intuitive answer to the earlier question of "why there are only three no form actions."

-Therefore, from the perspective of isolation, we obtain the basis for a thing's being; from the perspective of motive force, we obtain the cause of a thing's being; and from the perspective of manifestation, we obtain the openness of a thing's being (direct unconcealed open being, requiring no basis or cause).
-Basis, cause, and openness all support the being of concrete things.
+Therefore, from the perspective of isolation, we obtain the ground for a thing's being; from the perspective of motive force, we obtain the cause of a thing's being; and from the perspective of manifestation, we obtain the openness of a thing's being (direct unconcealed open being, requiring no ground or cause). ground, cause, and openness all support the being of concrete things.
 These are also fundamental concepts in logic.
-Any thing needs to have its basis for being, cause of generation, and mode of manifestation.
+Any thing needs to have its ground for being, cause of generation, and mode of manifestation.
 A painting is created by an artist; the artist is the cause of this painting's generation.
 Can this painting exist just by being created?
 Of course, it needs to exist as an isolated, independent thing, and also needs to exist as a directly manifested thing.
-The highest being (pure being) is the most fundamental basis of being for things; the highest cause (pure cause) is the most fundamental cause of being for things; and the highest transparency (pure transparency) is the most direct openness of a thing's being.
+The highest being (pure being) is the most fundamental ground of being for things; the highest cause (pure cause) is the most fundamental cause of being for things; and the highest transparency (pure transparency) is the most direct openness of a thing's being.

 As discussed earlier: "Isolation has the characteristics of independence and distinction; motive force has the characteristics of change and generation; manifestation has the characteristics of intuition and identity.
 Each no form action has two characteristics, and these two characteristics of each no form action are obtained from the perspectives of the other two corresponding no form actions."
 Correspondingly, being, freedom, and transparency should each have two characteristics.
 Being has the characteristics of being of freedom and being of transparency.
 Freedom has the characteristics of freedom of being and freedom of transparency.
 Transparency has the characteristics of transparency of freedom and transparency of being.
 Thus, regarding the characteristics of no form, we can say: The being of freedom is independence (this should be familiar to everyone.
 Since freedom corresponds to motive force, this once again demonstrates that independence as a characteristic of the motive force of isolation is reasonable).
 The being of transparency is distinction.
 The freedom of isolation is generation.
 The freedom of transparency is change (when we see a thing change, we know that it must be the free motive force changing, and how it changes.
 This freedom then exhibits transparency).
 The transparency of freedom is intuition.
 The transparency of isolation is identity (it is itself, which is directly transparent, unconcealed, and also the isolation of self from self).

 From the above discussion, we have arrived at a concept that previous philosophy has not emphasized: "transparency."
 This is a very special concept.
 How can we make the essence (form) of an entity manifest?
 By making the entity transparent.
 To make it transparent, we need to reduce or simplify its forms.
 This transparency is what our consciousness needs to manifest, this is consciousness, this is the essence of consciousness.
 Therefore, consciousness is achieving a certain degree of transparency, thereby manifesting the essential form of things.
-Thus, we have derived the essence of consciousness through demonstrating the theory of no form action.
+Thus, we have derived the essence of consciousness through demonstrating the no form action theory.
 It suggests that rather than asking how consciousness arises from matter, we might instead ask how reality becomes transparent or manifest.
 Because manifestation and transparency correspond to each other, we have linked consciousness with being, freedom, and transparency.

 Since the macroscopic world, isolation is the dominant aspect, the isolation of objects in the macroscopic world is explicit (meaning that an object in the macroscopic world is isolated by default).
 This implies that objects in the macroscopic world exist as independent entities by default, with clear boundaries and properties.
 For a stone, its hardness is only manifested when it is struck, and we see its shape through the reflection of light.
 This is the manifestation transformed from the stone as isolation through motive force action.
 This manifestation has a feedback nature, it feeds back to us.
 In the quantum world of motive force, the motive force of quanta is explicit.
 Regarding our observation of a quantum, the so-called collapse occurs when an instrument with explicit isolation in the macroscopic world observes it, transforming the explicit motive force in the quantum world into an isolated entity where isolation is explicit in the macroscopic world.

 For the world of consciousness, manifestation is the dominant aspect, thus manifestation in the world of consciousness is explicit (meaning that an entity in the world of consciousness is manifested by default).
 Thus, the manifestation in consciousness is an explicit direct manifestation, rather than a form of manifestation that is fed back through contact with it.
 It does not need to, nor will it, manifest by feeding back to other entities.
 This is the essence of consciousness.
 This is why consciousness possesses something of a first-person or subjective ontology, and therefore cannot be reduced to anything with a third-person or objective ontology [1].
-Consequently, to form consciousness, things must be made transparent to the point where they cannot be fed back by other things, thus manifesting directly.
+Consequently, to form consciousness, things must be made transparent to the point where they cannot provide feedback to other things, thus manifesting directly.

 What is described above as transparency is actually the transparency of manifestation obtained by directly reducing forms.
 For example, "self-identity" is a form of identity that does not involve concealing foundational inclusion relationships (such as A is B), nor indirect causal relationships.
 An indirect relationship implies that A produces B, creating a difference between A and B, which results in an indirect relationship (A is produced by B; if A produces A, it would be direct).
 "Self-identity" is a relationship of self to self, a direct relationship, and therefore this identity is transparent.
 An existing entity, if it has no transparency at all, would not be able to form connections with other entities, essentially rendering it non-existent.
 Even dark matter, although it doesn't interact with ordinary matter in usual ways, still has gravitational effects and can be traced.
 This transparency produced through motive force is called the transparency of motive force.
 Another type of transparency is the transparency of isolation.
 For instance, when several people work together on a task, they have clear divisions of labor and establish explicit rules for coordination.
 These rules have clear and transparent characteristics, and this type of rule-based relationship is isolation transparency.
 These rules manifest transparency in the group's structure and interactions, making their actions and relationships predictable and understandable.
 Another example is traffic rules, which are clear and transparent regulations.
 Moreover, when everyone follows these rules, everyone's traffic behavior becomes transparent (everyone knows what to do and what others will do).
 This is the result produced by isolation, and this is the transparency of isolation.

 Previously, we discussed a type of manifestation in the macroscopic world called unfold-manifestation, which is manifestation oriented towards space-time.
 This manifestation is the direct manifestation of macroscopic objects themselves towards space-time, and is therefore a form of intuition.
 However, this manifestation is not transparent, and thus is not the manifestation of consciousness.
 Consciousness is a certain degree of transparency that allows for direct grasp of the essence of things.
 This is why our consciousness can recognize things in this world.
-At the highest being (being of isolation), the highest freedom (freedom of motive force), and the highest transparency (transparency of manifestation), they are identical, and this identity is the basis of cognition.
+At the highest being (being of isolation), the highest freedom (freedom of motive force), and the highest transparency (transparency of manifestation), they are identical, and this identity is the ground of cognition.
 Cognition means aligning what is manifested in consciousness with the thing to be known, and this alignment requires identity.
 Only the highest identity can explain how they can be aligned.
 Consciousness's cognition of things manifested within it is the most direct and real, because it is an unconcealed direct manifestation.
 The cognition of motive force things and isolated things is indirect cognition, because they are an indirect being.

 However, the closer things are to the highest being and the highest freedom, the more real our cognition of them becomes (this also explains why humans like to pursue freedom and seek authentic things).
 Due to the indirect nature of cognition of these two types of things (things of motive force and things of isolation), our understanding of them will have a concealed nature.
 Therefore, the cognition of these things can be distinguished as true or false.
 This is why we humans have the concept of "true and false" in our cognition.
 Thus, we arrive at the concepts of "truth and falsehood."
 Human cognition aims to strip away this concealment to reach a cognition closest to direct and transparent manifestation.
 From this perspective, our cognition is a gradual approach towards direct and transparent manifestation, that is, a gradual approach towards knowing the essence of things (this is why we humans seek to understand the essence of things).
 This is the pursuit of truth.